fernandohenriq/reactjs-jwt-app/README.md

 `npm start`

 # Test
-To test without a backend: When trying to access, in the connection error there will be an option to login with a test JWT.
+When trying to login, in the connection error there will be an option to login with a test JWT.